The New Jersey DWI Lawyer

 State v.
 Bertrand (2009)

-A private parking garage is a quasi-public area which requires defendant to submit to providing samples of his breath.
+A private parking garage is a quasi-public area which requires defendant to submit to providing

 State v.
 Marquez (2009)